Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 #### Type-checking expression

-A type checking expression employs the use of an type-checking operators `is` or `!is` and has an expression as a left-hand side operand and a type name as a right-hand side operand.
-The type must be [runtime-available][Runtime-available types], otherwise a compiler error should be generated.
-The expression checks whether the runtime type of the expression on the left is a subtype of (not the subtype of in the case of `!is`) the type denoted by the right-hand side argument.
+A type-checking expression uses a type-checking operator `is` or `!is` and has an expression $E$ as a left-hand side operand and a type name $T$ as a right-hand side operand.
+The type $T$ must be [runtime-available][Runtime-available types], otherwise it is a compiler error.
+A type-checking expression checks whether the runtime type of $E$ is a subtype of $T$ for `is` operator, or not a subtype of $T$ for `!is` operator.

 Type-checking expression always has type `kotlin.Boolean`.

-> For example, the expression `null is T?` for any type `T` always evaluates to `true`, because
-> the type of the left-hand side (`null`) is `kotlin.Nothing?`, which is a subtype of any
+> Note: the expression `null is T?` for any type `T` always evaluates to `true`, as the type of the left-hand side (`null`) is `kotlin.Nothing?`, which is a subtype of any nullable type `T?`.
-> nullable type `T?`

-##### TODO()

-- Smart casts!

 #### Containment-checking expression

-A *containment-checking expression* is a binary expression employing the containment operator (`in` or `!in`).
-These are [overloadable][Overloadable operators] operators with the following expansion:
+A *containment-checking expression* is a binary expression which uses a containment operator `in` or `!in`.
+These operators are [overloadable][Overloadable operators] with the following expansion:

 - `A in B` is exactly the same as `A.contains(B)`;
-- `A !in B` is exactly the same as `!(A.contains(B))`;
+- `A !in B` is exactly the same as `!(A.contains(B))`.

 where `contains` is a valid operator function available in the current scope.

-This function must have return type `kotlin.Boolean`, otherwise a compiler error is generated.
+The `contains` function must have a return type `kotlin.Boolean`, otherwise it is a compile-time error.
 Containment-checking expressions always have type `kotlin.Boolean`.

 ### Elvis operator expression